enioka-Haute-Couture/jqm/jqm-all/jqm-doc/src/site/sphinx/admin/parameters.rst

 .. note:: the mavenRepo is the only parameter that can be specified multiple times.
 There must be at least one repository specified.
 	If using Maven central, please specify 'http://repo1.maven.org/maven2/' and not one the numerous other aliases that exist.
-	Maven Central is only used if explicitely specified (which is the default).
+	Maven Central is only used if explicitly specified (which is the default).

+Also, as a side note, mail notifications use the JNDI resource named mail/default, which is created on node startup if it does not exist.
+See resource documentation to set it up.